 Torch Ministries (Mashaal Ministries in Farsi) was founded by Rev. Amir S. Bazmjou and his wife Rashin Soodmand (the daughter of martyred Rev. Hossein Soodmand).
 It is based on a vision God gave Rev. Amir Bazmjou about 25 years ago for the salvation, restoration and mobilisation of His people.
 It is also based on the living legacy of a flaming torch passed on to Rashin Soodmand by the martyred Rev. Hossein Soodmand to carry on this mission for the kingdom of God.

-He holds a BA Honours degree in Christian Theology from the University of Manchester (Spurgeon’s College-London) and a Master of Philosophy (MPhil) in Religious Studies & Christian Theology as well currently being a PhD candidate/researcher in the same field (Religious Studies & Christian Theology) at the Oxford Centre for Mission Studies based in Oxford.
+He holds a Diploma (GDip) in Bible and religious studies from the U.S, a BA Honours degree in Christian Theology from the University of Manchester (Spurgeon’s College-London) and a Master of Philosophy (MPhil) in Religious Studies & Christian Theology as well currently being a PhD candidate/researcher in the same field (Religious Studies & Christian Theology) at the Oxford Centre for Mission Studies based in Oxford.

 Rashin Soodmand came to know Jesus as a young child through the example of her father, the Rev. Hussein Soodmand, and her mother.
 When she was just thirteen years old her father was martyred for his Christian faith and ministry.
 After such a tragedy, “I could have become full of self-pity, but in a strange way my father’s martyrdom strengthened my faith, as I knew he had died as a soldier in God’s army.
 I am proud he chose Christ”.
 After finishing secondary school, Rashin felt strongly God calling her in another direction – into full time ministry.
 She wrote a letter to God, promising to serve Him as her Father had done.
 28 years have passed since she dedicated that letter to God and during these years, God has led her faithfully step by step in His service and has showed her His plans to this stage.